projectcalico/calico/calico/getting-started/windows-calico/quickstart.md

    {% include content/kube-apiserver-host-port.md %}

 1. Edit the `calico-windows-config` configmap in the downloaded manifest and ensure the required variables are correct for your cluster:
+   - `CALICO_NETWORKING_BACKEND`: This should be set to "vxlan".
    - `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT`: The Kubernetes API server host and port (discovered in the previous step).
    - `K8S_SERVICE_CIDR`: The Kubernetes service clusterIP range configured in your cluster.
 This must match the service-cluster-ip-range used by kube-apiserver.
    - `CNI_BIN_DIR`: Path where Calico CNI binaries will be installed.
 The this must match the CNI bin values in the ContainerD service configuration.
    - `CNI_CONF_DIR`: Path where Calico CNI configuration will be installed. this must match the CNI conf values in the ContainerD service configuration.
    - `DNS_NAME_SERVERS`: The DNS nameservers that will be used in the CNI configuration.
+   - `FELIX_HEALTHENABLED`: The Felix health check server must be enabled.

 1. Apply the {{site.prodnameWindows}} installation manifest.